Skip to main content

 Refining After Publishing

-Once a scenario is live, you have two paths for making changes.
+Once a scenario is live, you have two paths for making changes — edit the current scenario, or remix it into a new one.

 Remix creates a copy — your original scenario stays intact with all its session data preserved.